On the existence of Monge maps for the Gromov-Wasserstein problem: Measurable selection of maps in the manifold setting

-\subsection{Measurable selection of maps in the manifold setting}
+\section{Measurable selection of maps in the manifold setting}

-\subsubsection{Measurability of set-valued maps}
+\subsection{Measurability of set-valued maps}

-Let $X, U$ be two topological spaces, and let $\Bb$ denote the Borel $\sigma$-algebra on $X$.
-A set-valued map $S$ is a map from $X$ to $P(U)$ (the set of subsets of $U$).
-This will be denoted by $S : X \rightrightarrows U$.
-The idea is to introduce notations which are consistent with the case where $S(x) = \{u\}$ for all $x$ in $X$, where we want to retrieve the standard case of maps $X \to U$.
-Definitions are taken from \cite{rockafellar2009variational}, where measurability is studied when $U = \RR^n$.
-Most results and proofs adapt to a more general setting---in particular when $U$ is a complete Riemannian manifold $M$, which we shall assume in the following.
-For the sake of completeness, we provide all the proofs, and highlight those that require specific care when replacing $\RR^n$ by a manifold.
+Let $X$ and $U$ be two topological spaces, and let $\Bb$ denote the Borel $\sigma$-algebra on $X$.
+A set-valued map $S$ is a map from $X$ to $P(U)$ (the set of subsets of $U$) and will be denoted by $S : X \rightrightarrows U$.
+The idea is to introduce a notation that is consistent with the case where $S(x) = \{u\}$ for all $x$ in $X$, where we want to retrieve the standard case of maps $X \to U$.
+Definitions are taken from \citeauthor{rockafellar2009variational}~\cite{rockafellar2009variational}, where measurability is studied when $U = \RR^n$.
+Most results and proofs adapt to a more general setting, in particular when $U$ is a complete Riemannian manifold $M$, which we shall assume in the following.
+For the sake of completeness, we provide all the proofs and highlight those that require specific care when replacing $\RR^n$ by a manifold.
+Of importance for our proofs, we define the \emph{pre-image} of a set $B \subset U$ by $S$,